 Safety and Security

-Restricted Areas: The U.S. Embassy restricts its employees and their family members from traveling to specific areas and advises all U.S. citizens to do the same.
+Restricted Areas: The U.S. Embassy restricts its employees and their family members from traveling outside of Cairo without prior approval and advises all U.S. citizens to carefully consider the security implications of travel outside of the greater Cairo metropolitan area.
 U.S. Embassy personnel in Egypt are currently prohibited from traveling to the Sinai, except by air to Sharm El Sheikh.
 Overland personal travel by U.S. government employees anywhere in the Sinai outside of Sharm El Sheikh is prohibited.
-In addition, travel by road by U.S. government employees west of Marsa Matruh on the north coast is prohibited.
-Travel between Fayoum, Asyut, Sohag, and Qena is only approved on a case-by-case basis.
-Reports indicate that the security situation in the northern Sinai area, which is generally defined as the area north of the Cairo-Nekhl-Taba and Sheikh Zeid road, remains difficult due to the continuing potential for violence.
+The security situation in the northern Sinai area, which is generally defined as the area north of the Cairo-Nekhl-Taba and Sheikh Zuweid road, remains dangerous due to continuing violence.
 Travelers should be aware of the possible dangers of overland travel.

-Safari travelers must obtain permission and a travel route from the Egyptian Military Intelligence and the Tourist Police Headquarters via a local or overseas travel agency to access Egypt's frontiers, including the borders with Libya, Sudan, Israel, and parts of the Sinai off paved roads.
-Police escorts are assigned to accompany foreigners during their tour.
+Travelers must obtain permission and a travel route from the Egyptian Military Intelligence and the Tourist Police Headquarters via a local or overseas travel agency to access Egypt's frontiers, including the borders with Libya, Sudan, Israel, and parts of the Sinai off paved roads.

-Travelers should be aware that landmines have caused many casualties in Egypt, including deaths of U.S. citizens.
-All travelers should check with local authorities before embarking on off-road travel.
-Known minefields are not reliably marked by signs, but are sometimes enclosed by barbed wire.
-Heavy rains can cause flooding and move landmines, and travelers should be exercise caution when encountering sand drifts on roadways.
-Though mines are found in other parts of Egypt, the highest concentrations are in World War II battlefields along the Mediterranean coast west of Alexandria, the Eastern Desert between Cairo and the Suez Canal, and much of the Sinai Peninsula.
+Travelers should be aware that undiscovered World War II-era landmines have caused many casualties in Egypt, including deaths of U.S. citizens.
+Known minefields are not reliably marked by signs; rains can cause flooding and move landmines and travelers should exercise caution when encountering sand drifts on roadways.
+The highest concentrations of mines are located in the World War II battlefields along the Mediterranean coast west of Alexandria, the Eastern Desert between Cairo and the Suez Canal, and much of the Sinai Peninsula.
 Travelers are urged to be especially prudent in these areas.